HaaLeo/email-signature/README.md

 ## Known Issues

 The social media links are currently hard coded.
 One has to adjust the template file to change them.

+## Contribution

+If you found a bug or are missing a feature do not hesitate to [file an issue](https://github.com/HaaLeo/email-signature/issues/new/choose).

+Pull Requests are welcome!

+## Support
+When you like this little application make sure to [star the repo](https://github.com/HaaLeo/email-signature/stargazers) .
+I am always looking for new ideas and feedback.

+In addition, it is possible to [donate via paypal](https://www.paypal.me/LeoHanisch/3eur).